mwganson/Editor_Assistant/README.md

 FreeCAD macro adds functionality to FreeCAD's built-in python editor

 ## Installation
 Install via the Addon manager (soon).
+Until then copy the .FCMacro file to your Macro folder.
+The macro will create a new file called Editor_Assistant_Templates.txt in the same folder.
+This file holds the templates.
+It will need to be removed manually when you uninstall the macro.

 ## Toolbar icon
 Download the toolbar icon: <img src="Editor_Assistant_Icon.svg" alt="icon"><a href="Editor_Assistant_Icon.svg"> Link</a><br/>